-However, some analysts argue that Congress should reserve funding for civilian security force training to the State Department.
-Some argue that there are fundamental differences in training civilian and military personnel and U.S. military forces are suited solely for training the latter.
-Some stress that the use of U.S. military forces to train civilian police and other security forces conveys an undesirable blurring of police and military roles and functions, and puts a military would "simply be to build a larger State Department budget with increased and more flexible counterterrorism funding.
+56 Integrating 21st Century Development and Security Assistance.
+This report suggests an alternative to Section 1206 would "simply be to build a larger State Department budget with increased and more flexible counterterrorism funding.
 In principle, there is no reason that the administration could not propose-and Congress fund-a contingency fund within the FMF account to respond rapidly to unforeseen contingencies by training security forces in counterterrorism and stability operations." (p.
 11) It specifically recommends "the gradual phasing out of Section 1206 authority with the creation of a substantial, flexible contingency fund (notionally within FMF) to support current 1206 programs." (p.
-39)

-&lt;sup>35 Congress in general has resisted providing the executive branch with "blank checks" by creating contingency accounts.
+57 Congress in general has resisted providing the executive branch with "blank checks" by creating contingency accounts.
 One often cited example is the standing Emergency Refugee and Migration Assistance (ERMA) emergency relief account, funded through foreign operations appropriations.
 This account is drawn on in urgent situations and is replenished automatically as needed.
 In establishing Section 1206 years later, Congress built in a higher level of Congressional review by requiring notification to specified committees.